 The Last Tasmanian had an extraordinary impact upon a very wide public in the years following its cinema release in 1978.
 It is a deeply moving and finely crafted work which has been credited by historians for substantially altering Australian perceptions of the colonial past.
 This pioneering achievement in historical detective work opens with the State funeral in 1976 for the remains of Truganini who died 100 years before.
-She was the last full-blood Aborigine in Tasmania.
-The film follows the work of Dr Rhys Jones, archaeologist and anthropologist, in his search to discover and comprehend the life and death of the Tasmanian Aborigines.
+She was (wrongly) considered the last 'full-blood' Aboriginal person in Tasmania.
+The film follows the work of Dr Rhys Jones, archaeologist and anthropologist, in his search to discover and comprehend the life and death of the Tasmanian Aboriginal people.

 The film aroused considerable controversy when it was released.
 Many Aboriginal people from Tasmania who are descendants of the original population objected to the film’s implication that their people had been wiped out.
 The controversy provoked much debate, although no-one denied the enormity of the colonialists’ assault upon the Aboriginal population of the island.

 Jim Allen - Himself (as Dr. Jim Allen)

 Rhys Jones - Himself (as Dr. Rhys Jones)

 - 21 September 1978 - Toronto International Film Festival, Canada

 October 1979 - Chicago International Film Festival, USA

 Find "The Last Tasmanian" on DVD, BluRay or on streaming services